czakdesign/website/animations/transition_widgets.md

 ---
 layout: page
-title: "Flutter transition animations"
+title: "Flutter Transition Animations"
-permalink: /animations/transitions_widgets.html
+permalink: /animations/transition_widgets/
 ---

 * TOC Placeholder
 {:toc}

 Transition animations implement the abstract class `AnimatedWidget`.
 The `AnimatedWidget` class allows you to separate the widget code from the animation code in the `setState()` call.
 The `AnimatedWidget` class doesn’t need to maintain a `State` object to hold the animation.
 Use the  `AnimatedWidget` helper class (instead of `addListener()` and `setState()`) to create a reusable transition animation widget.

 < additional info on transition widgets >

 ## Using a transition animation widget